 A fatty fish similar to sardines, herring is especially good smoked.
 Smoked fish is packed with sodium though, so consume it in moderation.

 Jamie Oliver’s Mediterranean-style herring linguine uses the fresh version in this recipe.

 A tropical, firm fish, mahi mahi can hold up to almost any preparation.
 According to the United States Department of Agriculture, this fish has less than 1 gram of fat but 20 grams of protein per 4-ounce serving.

 The blackened mahi mahi tacos with a chipotle mayo in this recipe make for a great dinner.

-As opposed to leaner white fish, this type of oily fish is rich in healthy fats.
+As opposed to leaner white fish, mackerel is an oily fish rich in healthy fats.
 Specifically, it has been shown to lower blood pressure and reduce buildup in the arteries.
 King mackerel is a high mercury fish, so opt for the lower mercury Spanish or smaller mackerel choices.